Azure/azure-docs-sdk-dotnet/docs-ref-conceptual/overview.md

 # Azure libraries for .NET

+The Azure libraries for .NET let you use Azure services and manage Azure resources from your application code.
+The libraries are available as [NuGet packages](dotnet-sdk-azure-install.md) for use in your .NET projects.

+## Consume Azure services

+Use services such as SQL Database, Azure Storage, Active Directory, and DocumentDB in your Java applications with native APIs.
+Import the libraries for the services you want to use from [the complete list](/dotnet-sdk-azure-install/#data) and check out the [.NET developer center](https://azure.microsoft.com/develop/net/) to learn more about building .NET apps with Azure services.

+## Manage Azure resources

 The Azure libraries for .NET let you create and manage Azure resources from your .NET applications.
-If you're looking for documentation to create .NET apps on Azure, see [Azure for .NET developers](https://review.docs.microsoft.com/en-us/azure/dotnet/index?branch=pr-en-us-9857).

 Many of the packages for managing Azure resources have a [fluent](dotnet-sdk-azure-concepts.md) interface to configure resources exactly to your specifications.
 For example, to add a Windows VM in an existing Azure resource group: